Event Driven Clustering Algorithm: Introduction

-In this paper we describe a simple but sophisticated asynchronous clustering algorithm for small objects detection with $O(n)$ complexity, that depends only on the amount of the events, and not on the number of clusters or the amount of pixels of the camera.
-This feature is the main advantage of the algorithm over previous asynchronous methods, and over other classical hierarchical clustering algorithms, making it an optimal for real-time applications.
-To achieve that, the algorithm uses the special temporal ordered structure of the output data of event camera, and based on the idea of ``time surface'' (see \cite{key-1,key-26,key-27,key-28,key-29,key-30,key-31}), the algorithm loops over the events one-by-one and its decision making is able to build the clusters without ``looking back'' to previous events.
-In particular, the algorithm does not use any binning of the timeline, and the decision-making is made along the events loop.
+In this paper, we propose a simple yet powerful asynchronous clustering algorithm for detecting small objects.
+The algorithm operates in linear time complexity $\Theta(N)$, depending only on the number of events and not on the number of clusters or the spatial resolution of the sensor (see $\varoint$\ref{sec:Algorithm-description}).
+This distinguishes it from both classical hierarchical clustering methods and existing asynchronous approaches, making it especially suitable for real-time applications.
+Our method exploits the temporal ordering of event streams and builds upon the concept of time surfaces (\cite{key-1}, \cite{key-26}-\cite{key-31}).
+It processes events sequentially, making clustering decisions online without revisiting past events.
+Notably, the algorithm avoids temporal binning and instead performs all decisions during a single pass through the event stream.

-The clustering algorithm is aimed to detect small signals that naturally looks like a cluster that is developed from a certain ``root'' event, and detects the root of clusters that their size surpasses a predefined threshold.
-A useful feature of the algorithm is that it gives the root of any interesting cluster immediately after surpassing a predefined events threshold, even before completion of the clustering process.
-Like other tempo-spacial clustering algorithms, the algorithm depends on two criteria: the tempo-spatial distance between the events, and the predefined threshold for the cluster size.
+The algorithm is designed to detect small, localized signals that naturally form clusters originating from a \textquotedblleft root\textquotedblright{} event (see $\varoint$\ref{sec:Data-interpretation-and}) .
+A key advantage is that the root of a cluster is identified immediately once the cluster exceeds a predefined size threshold---well before the clustering process is complete.
+Similar to other spatio-temporal clustering methods, the algorithm relies on two main criteria: the spatio-temporal proximity between events and a predefined threshold on the cluster size.

-The paper is organized as follows: in $\varoint$\ref{sec:Data-interpretation-and} we describe the clusters that the algorithm is designed to detect in terms of graphs theory, and how the output of the algorithm looks like.
-Then, in $\varoint$\ref{sec:Algorithm-description} we describe the algorithm itself, including its dynamic arrays, constant parameters, and decision making diagram.
-After that, in $\varoint$\ref{sec:Demonstration} we demonstrate how the output looks like when the small clusters are originated by the signal of an incandescent lamp powered by the 100 Hz sinusoidal electrical grid.